 If you visit the Domes fairly regularly with some inquisitive little minds, as I do, you’ll have found yourself stumped by a number of questions you can't answer.
 Armed with some of those questions, I got a behind the scenes tour of the Mitchell Park Horticultural Conservatory, better known to all Milwaukeeans as The Domes.

-Designed by architect Donald Grieb, the Domes were constructed in stages in the 1960s, based on the geodesic dome designed by architect Buckminster Fuller.
+Designed by architect Donald Grieb, the Domes were constructed in stages in the 1960s.
 They replaced a long-lived "crystal palace" style conservatory that stood on the site for many years.

 The show dome (the one to the north) was erected first, in December 1964.
 The tropical dome (south) followed in February 1966 and in November 1967, the trio was complete when the arid dome (east) opened.
 Since then, the Domes have become an integral part of Milwaukee’s image, both at home and beyond.